 Evil Quest 2: Electric Bügalü

-The orange sun is bloated, low in a bruising sky.
+The bloated orange sun hangs low in a bruising sky.
 The great ocean below writhes, white foam cresting tongues of sparkling purple and pink over jet-black deeps.

 It’s been almost one year since the shipwreck.
 Since fate, luck, or bare survival forced them together, forged by hate and fear into allies.
 From allies into…not heroes, definitely, but champions.
 Now, this same mismatched crew of villains gather on the deck of another ship.